 Meanwhile, there are a growing number of cases globally where banks are considered to have contributed to human rights abuses through their finance.
 These include projects involving farmers being forced off their land, the destruction of sacred indigenous sites, environmental damage and violence against community members.

-The UN Guiding Principles on Business and Human Rights, one of the authoritative international standards for responsible business conduct, requires that all businesses, including banks, establish or participate in effective operational-level grievance mechanisms for individuals and communities who may be adversely impacted by their business.
+The UN Guiding Principles on Business and Human Rights, one of the authoritative international standards for responsible business conduct, require that all businesses, including banks, establish or participate in effective operational-level grievance mechanisms for individuals and communities who may be adversely impacted by their business.

 Discussion papers produced by banks themselves on their human rights responsibilities have avoided addressing their responsibilities under the section of the Guiding Principles dealing with access to remedy .